Domestication of the horse: Artifacts

 Perforated antler objects discovered at Derievka (mistakenly, Dereivka) and other sites contemporary with Suvorovo have been identified as cheekpieces or psalia for horse bits.
 This identification is no longer widely accepted, as the objects in question have not been found associated with horse bones, and could have had a variety of other functions.
-However, through studies of microscopic wear, it has been established that many of the bone tools at Botai were used to smooth rawhide thongs, and rawhide thongs might have been used to manufacture of rawhide cords and ropes, useful for horse tack.
+However, through studies of microscopic wear, it has been established that many of the bone tools at Botai were used to smooth rawhide thongs, and rawhide thongs might have been used in the manufacture of rawhide cords and ropes, useful for horse tack.
 Similar bone thong-smoothers are known from many other steppe settlements, but it cannot be known how the thongs were used.
 The oldest artifacts clearly identified as horse tack—bits, bridles, cheekpieces, or any other kind of horse gear—are the antler disk-shaped cheekpieces associated with the invention of the chariot, at the Sintashta-Petrovka sites.

 Horses interred in human graves

+In China, Tang dynasty tomb figures include pottery figures of horses.

 The oldest possible archaeological indicator of a changed relationship between horses and humans is the appearance about 4800–4400 BCE of horse bones and carved images of horses in Chalcolithic graves of the early Khvalynsk culture and the Samara culture in the middle Volga region of Russia.
-At the Khvalynsk cemetery near the town of Khvalynsk, 158 graves of this period were excavated.
+At the fifth-millennium BCE Khvalynsk cemetery near the town of Khvalynsk, as of March 2022, 201 graves of this period had been recorded.
 Of these, 26 graves contained parts of sacrificed domestic animals, and additional sacrifices occurred in ritual deposits on the original ground surface above the graves.
 Ten graves contained parts of lower horse legs; two of these also contained the bones of domesticated cattle and sheep.
-At least 52 domesticated sheep or goats, 23 domesticated cattle, and 11 horses were sacrificed at Khvalynsk.
+At least 106 domesticated sheep or goats, 29 domesticated cattle, and 16 horses were sacrificed at Khvalynsk.
 The inclusion of horses with cattle and sheep and the exclusion of obviously wild animals together suggest that horses were categorized symbolically with domesticated animals.

 At S'yezzhe, a contemporary cemetery of the Samara culture, parts of two horses were placed above a group of human graves.
 The pair of horses here was represented by the head and hooves, probably originally attached to hides.
 The same ritual—using the hide with the head and lower leg bones as a symbol for the whole animal—was used for many domesticated cattle and sheep sacrifices at Khvalynsk.
 Horse images carved from bone were placed in the above-ground ochre deposit at S'yezzhe and occurred at several other sites of the same period in the middle and lower Volga region.
 Together these archaeological clues suggest that horses had a symbolic importance in the Khvalynsk and Samara cultures that they had lacked earlier, and that they were associated with humans, domesticated cattle, and domesticated sheep.
 Thus, the earliest phase in the domestication of the horse might have begun during the period 4800-4400 BCE.